bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Issuing Refunds
 ---------------

-Occasionally receivers using your applications will need to issue `refunds <../devguide/payment_processing.html#issuing-refunds>`__.
+Occasionally receivers using your applications will need to issue refunds_.
 The obvious way to do that, which is very unsafe, is simply to return the satoshis to the pubkey script from which they came.
 For example:

 -  Alice wants to buy a widget from Bob, so Bob gives Alice a price and Bitcoin address.

 -  Alice opens her wallet program and sends some satoshis to that address.
 Her wallet program automatically chooses to spend those satoshis from one of its unspent outputs, an output corresponding to the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

 -  Bob discovers Alice paid too many satoshis.
-Being an honest fellow, Bob `refunds <../devguide/payment_processing.html#issuing-refunds>`__ the extra satoshis to the mjSk… address.
+Being an honest fellow, Bob refunds_ the extra satoshis to the mjSk… address.

-This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn’t give :term:`unique addresses` to each user, so it has no way to know that Bob’s `refund <../devguide/payment_processing.html#issuing-refunds>`__ is meant for Alice.
-Now the `refund <../devguide/payment_processing.html#issuing-refunds>`__ is a unintentional donation to the company behind the centralized wallet, unless Alice opens a support ticket and proves those satoshis were meant for her.
+This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn’t give :term:`unique addresses` to each user, so it has no way to know that Bob’s refund_ is meant for Alice.
+Now the refund_ is a unintentional donation to the company behind the centralized wallet, unless Alice opens a support ticket and proves those satoshis were meant for her.

-This leaves receivers only two correct ways to issue `refunds <../devguide/payment_processing.html#issuing-refunds>`__:
+This leaves receivers only two correct ways to issue refunds_:

--  If an address was copy-and-pasted or a basic |Bitcoin URI| was used, contact the spender directly and ask them to provide a `refund <../devguide/payment_processing.html#issuing-refunds>`__ address.
+-  If an address was copy-and-pasted or a basic |Bitcoin URI| was used, contact the spender directly and ask them to provide a refund_ address.

--  If the payment protocol was used, send the `refund <../devguide/payment_processing.html#issuing-refunds>`__ to the output listed in the ``refund_to`` field of the Payment message.
+-  If the payment protocol was used, send the refund_ to the output listed in the ``refund_to`` field of the Payment message.

-Note: it would be wise to contact the spender directly if the `refund <../devguide/payment_processing.html#issuing-refunds>`__ is being issued a long time after the original payment was made.
+Note: it would be wise to contact the spender directly if the refund_ is being issued a long time after the original payment was made.
 This allows you to ensure the user still has access to the key or keys for the ``refund_to`` address.

 Disbursing Income (Limiting Forex Risk)
 ---------------------------------------